Taoist sexual practices: Practice control

 Another important concept of "the joining of the essences" was that the union of a man and a woman would result in the creation of jing, a type of sexual energy.
 When in the act of lovemaking, jing would form, and the man could transform some of this jing into qi, and therefore replenish his lifeforce.
 By having as much sex as possible, men had the opportunity to transform more and more jing, and as a result would see many health benefits.

 Yin and yang

 The concept of yin and yang is important in Taoism and consequently also holds special importance in sex.
 Yang usually referred to the male sex, whereas yin could refer to the female sex.
 Man and woman were the equivalent of heaven and earth, but became disconnected.
 Therefore, while heaven and earth are eternal, man and woman suffer a premature death.
 Every interaction between yin and yang had significance.
 Because of this significance, every position and action in lovemaking had importance.
 Taoist texts described a large number of special sexual positions that served to cure or prevent illness, similar to the Kama Sutra.

 There was the notion that men released yang during orgasm, while women shed yin during theirs.
 Every orgasm from the user would nourish the partner's energy.
+Since underage males were considered to have yin energy in their bodies, a condition similar to that in females, homosexual acts with them were believed to align with this fundamental principles.
+Sexual relations between two adult men, however, were considered to lead to an excess of yang energy.